Rhino-byte/Project-Phase1-Moringa-School/README.md

 This comprehensive dataset enables a detailed examination of accident rates, causes, and trends, particularly regarding the number of engines and injury outcomes.
 By using a line plot we can observe the trend of the aviation accidents from the year 1980 -2023

+**Data Cleaning:**
+For the NTSB data there were presence of missing data dropping the columns with missing values gretaer than 25% of the data.

+**Duplicates**
+Duplicates identified in the data were dropped

 ![alt text](image/image-2.png)

 > Based on the data it's evident that there is a downward trend in the accident cases this could probably be brought about by the incoperating new technologies and better measures to help reduce the accidents cases.